AnahiGutkinF/aj/README.md

 # A-J Multinomial Process Tree Model

 ## Overview

 This repository contains scripts and data for evaluating recognition models using the Extended-MPT framework, based on the original experimental data from Juola et al. (2019).
-The data can be accessed at: https://osf.io/y78mk/.
+Data: https://osf.io/y78mk/.

 ## Repository Contents

-### Scripts
-- Main Scripts: There are three primary scripts necessary to replicate our main results.
-These scripts and the main data file must be located in the same directory to function properly.
+Scripts (place these and the main data file in the same directory)

-`aj.mpt.R`: Main script for model fitting, data analysis, and figure generation.
-This script automatically calls the required secondary scripts.
+- aj.mpt.R — Main script for model fitting, data analysis, and figure generation.
+Automatically calls required secondary scripts.
-`aj.sim.R`: Script dedicated to running simulations of multinomial models.
+- aj.sim.R — Executes simulations of multinomial models.
+Automatically calls required secondary scripts.

-Note: The main scripts and data files must be located in the same directory for proper execution.

-### Data Files
-- Main Data: The principal recategorized data file used in the analyses is `d.data.cl.rt.RData`.
-- Supplementary Data: Recategorized data files are for analyses involving five conditions of manipulation of relative target frequencies, `data.5j.2CL.RData` and `data.5j.3CL.RData`.

-### Models and Functions
-- Model Specifications: Detailed in txt files in the `model_files` folder.
-Some models are also implemented in C++ to optimize the computation of the normalized maximum likelihood (NML) penalty.
-The relevant C++ files are: `model2ht.cpp`, `modelaj.cpp` and `modelsdt.cpp`.
-For further explanation of NML penalties, see Kellen & Klauer,2020.
-- Custom Functions: Developed specifically for this study and located in `aj.fun.R`.
-- Analysis and Visualization: All operations for fitting models, analyzing data, and generating figures are performed by running `aj.mpt.R`.
-This script will automatically call the necessary secondary scripts.

-### Output
-- Fit Objects: Main fits objects are stored in the `main_fit` folder.
-Running the main script, `aj.mpt.R` or `aj.sim.R`, generates all required objects, including those in the `tables` and `main_fit` folders.
+- aj.fun.R — Auxiliary functions used by aj.mpt.R and aj.sim.R.

+Folder Structure (first level)
+- Simulation Performance Measures
+  * pm.R — simulations and performance measures (results of these simulations).
+  * nml2ht.RData, nmlsdt.RData, nmlaj.RData — files underlying Appendix C; produced by running aj.sim.R.
+- model_files/ — TXT model specifications.
+- figures/ — figures and tables created by aj.mpt.R.
+- main_fits/ — fit files created by aj.mpt.R.
+- nml/ — implementation and computation of normalized maximum likelihood (NML) penalties (C++).
+Relevant sources: model2ht.cpp, modelaj.cpp, modelsdt.cpp.
+For NML details, see Kellen & Klauer (2020).
+These files are required to generate nml2ht.RData, nmlsdt.RData, and nmlaj.RData.
+- data/ — recategorized data used in the analyses: d.data.cl.rt.RData.
+Supplementary recategorized data for five-condition manipulations: data.5j.2CL.RData and data.5j.3CL.RData.
+For the original, non-transformed data see https://osf.io/y78mk/ (file d.juola).

+## Usage

+1) Import the repository: use the entire folder structure.
+2) Execute results: run aj.mpt.R to produce main fit files (saved in main_fits) and visualization files (saved in figures).
+3) Simulations results: pm.R contains the performance results for the simulations in Appendix C. To replicate these simulations, run aj.sim.R.
+Both pm.R and the NML penalty files (nml2ht.RData, nmlsdt.RData, nmlaj.RData) are created by executing aj.sim.R.
+4) Functions, models, and penalties: ensure aj.fun.R, the model_files folder, and the nml folder are in the same directory as aj.sim.R and aj.mpt.R; they reference each other.

 ## Reference

 Juola, J. F., Caballero-Sanz, A., Muñoz-García, A. R., Botella, J., & Suero, M. (2019).
 Familiarity, recollection, and receiver-operating characteristic (ROC) curves in recognition memory.
-Memory & Cognition, 47(4), 855-876.
+Memory & Cognition, 47(4), 855–876.
 Kellen, D., & Klauer, K. C. (2020).
 Selecting amongst multinomial models: An apologia for normalized maximum likelihood.
 Journal of Mathematical Psychology, 97, 1–47. https://doi.org/10.1016/j.jmp.2020.102367